Ipomoea: As medicine and entheogen

 Human data indicate that LSA produces comparatively mild psychedelic effects with prominent sedation; adverse effects frequently include nausea and vasoconstriction.

-Albert Hofmann and colleagues first isolated lysergamides from Rivea corymbosa and Ipomoea seeds and reported early human observations.
+Albert Hofmann and colleagues first isolated lysergamides from I. corymbosa and I. violacea seeds and reported early human observations.

 Analytical studies of Ipomoea seeds have generally found ergometrine at lower concentrations than LSA, and note that LSH is labile and can rearrange to LSA during extraction or storage.

 The subjective effects of morning glory seeds vary with species, alkaloid profile, preparation and dose.

 Though most often noted as "recreational" drugs, the lysergamides are also of medical importance.
-Ergonovine enhances the action of oxytocin, used to still post partum bleeding.
-Ergine induces drowsiness and a relaxed state, so might be useful in treating anxiety disorder.
-Whether Ipomoea species are useful sources of these compounds remains to be determined.
-In any case, in some jurisdictions, certain Ipomoea are regulated, e.g. by the Louisiana State Act 159, which bans cultivation of I. violacea except for ornamental purposes.